 If are ready to purchase your very own machine, you can click here, and you will be directed to bowflex.com.
 There you can make your purchase safe and secure.
 Bowflex also offers financing, so you are free to explore that option as well.

-For other home gym options, be sure to check out my complete listing best home gym system.
+For other home gym options, be sure to check out my complete review for the best home gym.

 I would like to know what you think about the Bowflex Xtreme 2 SE.